sdmx-twg/vtl/v2.1/docs/user_manual/model.rst

 persistently in the information system, the latter only used temporarily.
-The definition of the persistent artefact must be persistent as well, while the definition of temporary artefacts can be temporary [6]_.
+The definition of the persistent artefact must be persistent as well, while the definition of temporary artefacts can be temporary [5]_.

 The VTL IM provides a formal description at business level of the artefacts that VTL can manipulate, which is the same purpose as the Generic Statistical Information Model (GSIM) with a broader scope.
-In fact, the VTL Information Model uses GSIM artefacts as much as possible (GSIM 1.1 version) [7]_.
-Besides, GSIM already provides a first mapping with SDMX and DDI that can be used for the technical implementation [8]_.
-Note that the description of the GSIM 1.1 classes and relevant definitions can be consulted in the “Clickable GSIM” of the UNECE site [9]_.
-However, the detailed mapping between the VTL IM and the IMs of the other standards is out of the scope of this document and is left to the competent bodies of the other standards.
+In fact, the VTL Information Model uses GSIM artefacts as much as possible (GSIM 2.0 version) [6]_.
+Note that the description of the GSIM 2.0 classes and relevant definitions can be consulted in the “Clickable GSIM” of the UNECE site [7]_.
+However, the detailed mapping between the VTL IM and the IMs of the other standards is out of the scope of this document and is left to the competent bodies of the other standards [8]_.

-Like GSIM, the VTL IM provides for a model at a logical/conceptual level, which is independent of the implementation and allows different possible implementations.
+The VTL IM provides for a model at a logical/conceptual level, which is independent of the implementation and allows different possible implementations.

 The VTL IM provides for an abstract view of the core artefacts used in the VTL calculations and intentionally leaves out implementation